refinedev/refine/documentation/tutorial/routing/navigation/react-router/index.md

 :::

 Now we've learned about the navigating between pages with Refine's `useNavigation` hook.
-In the next step, we'll be learning about how to handle redirects in our app.
+In the next step, we'll be updating our components to benefit from the parameter inference of Refine.

 </Sandpack>